mkao006/sws_standardization/README.md

 ### Presentation

-A presentation on the methodology can be found at [Slides](presentation/draft_presentation.pdf?raw=TRUE)
+The presentation on the methodology can be downloaded from [Slides](presentation/draft_presentation.pdf?raw=TRUE)

 ### Demo